 New York City Narrows The Democratic Field For Mayor With Eric Adams Taking The Lead

-Brooklyn Borough President Eric Adams took the lead in New York City's mayoral primary race Tuesday, but it will still take weeks to produce an official winner.
+Brooklyn Borough President Eric Adams took the lead in the Democratic primary for New York City's mayoral race Tuesday, but it will still take weeks to produce an official winner.
+For now, Maya Wiley sits in second place, followed by Kathryn Garcia.

-In the city's first ranked-choice mayor's race, voters chose their top five candidates in order of preference.
-Absentee and affidavit ballots have yet to be counted in the race, according to the city's Board of Elections.
-The deadline for absentee ballots is June 29.

-Because New York City leans Democratic, the leading Democratic candidate is highly favored to take over Gracie Mansion after the general election.
+Because New York City leans Democratic, the primary winner is highly favored to take over Gracie Mansion after the general election.

 Eric Adams leads Primary Night